obsqurazone/jenkins/README.md

 Step2:Disable auto start of service

-Go to sevices
+Go to sevices-->
-Right click Jenkins service
+Right click Jenkins service-->
-Click on properties
+Click on properties-->
-Change the startup type to manual
+Change the startup type to manual-->
 Click ok and close the window